• Facebook

 • Where can I get a consultation on my software product?

-If you’ve not consulted any business analysts, or software companies, professionals who could apply tools of analytics to learn your customers in a technically right and advantageous way, if these questions resonate for you and you have other specific ones concerning your app then let’s go deeper into how discovery is conducted and what it will bring to you.
+If you’ve not consulted any business analysts, or software companies, or professionals who could apply tools of analytics to learn your customers in a technically right and advantageous way, if these questions resonate for you and you have other specific ones concerning your app then let’s go deeper into how discovery is conducted and what it will bring to you.

-Note on the goal of Product Discovery
+Note On the Goal of Product Discovery

 The goal of the discovery phase in software development is to eliminate risks of building app users won’t need, not to find out the product requirements.